Table of Contents

 Most of us have seen the movie Rainmaker with Danny DeVito.
-If not, I included a scene that comes to mind when a lot of people attempt to describe their vision of the venerable negligence attorney.
-(See below) Of course, most of us have surely heard the ad hominem jokes and slurs about personal injury lawyers.
+If not, I included a scene that comes to mind when many people attempt to describe their vision of the venerable negligence attorney.
+(See below) Of course, most of us have undoubtedly heard the ad hominem jokes and slurs about personal injury lawyers.

-Many pundits call us ambulance chasers, thieves with suits on, and so on and so forth.
-You name it, if it’s derogatory, it has probably been attributed to the infamous “PI” lawyer at some point in time.
+Many pundits call us ambulance chasers, thieves with suits on, and so forth.
+You name it; if it’s derogatory, it has probably been attributed to the infamous “PI” lawyer at some point in time.

 Of course, capping at a hospital is a practice that is prohibited in California and most states.
 But DeVito would argue that he was there on other business and just happened to strike up a conversation.

 Either way, ethical decision-making in the real world could mean the difference between staying in practice or going under with your story in the back of the attorney discipline section of the Daily Journal.
 It certainly has happened to a lot of newbie lawyers, and it will probably continue to happen.
 Your job is not to be that guy.

 You are making sure that you make the most ethical decisions should be a straightforward statement to agree with.
 However, properly weighing different factors is essential.
 You must ensure that you act in a potentially beneficial manner to yourself and those around you with minimal negative repercussions.

 Below you can see some general guidelines to guide you toward what might be the correct decision.